Definition: Clinically Significant Refractive Condition of an Eye

 Very few people are born with two eyes of identical optical power, but this difference allows the brain to compensate imperceptibly.
 However, when a person has anisometropia, the difference in vision between their two eyes is significant and will interfere with normal binocular vision.

-These people really see a smaller image in one eye and a larger image in the other eye.
+These people see a smaller image in one eye and a larger image in the other eye.
 The result is that your general vision is often blurry.
-Another potential result of anisometropia is amblyopia (lazy eye), which can occur if an eye has blurred vision for some time and becomes permanently weaker.
+Another possible result of anisometropia is amblyopia (lazy eye), which can occur if a watch has blurred vision for some time and becomes permanently weaker.

 Sometimes, anisometropia may be present at birth, although it often will not become apparent until later in life.
 It has been estimated that around six percent of children between six and eighteen suffer from this visual condition.